The law in relation to parental responsibility was changed by the Family Law Reform Act 1995 (Cth).

 Is conduct relevant?

 Because the court has to think about the child’s future welfare in the parent’s household, it may take into account a person’s criminal actions and history, sexual behaviour, abuse of alcohol, illicit drug use, mental stability, moral beliefs or any other characteristic that could affect the way a child would be treated.

-The main point upon which the court will focus will be the effect of a parent’s way of life on the child.
+The court will focus on the particular circumstances concerning each parent’s/carer’s current and past way of life and how this impacts the child.
 If, for example, a party to the proceedings is living in another relationship, the court is likely to look closely at the nature of that relationship and at the nature of the child’s relationship with the person with whom the party is living.

 Wishes of the child

 A child’s expressed wishes are taken into account, and the court may give such weight as it considers appropriate to the child’s wishes in all the circumstances, in particular taking into account the child’s age and maturity.

 In ascertaining a child’s wishes, the court has the power to interview the child privately.
-However, an interview by a judge is now extremely rare, and generally is considered less desirable than considering the information contained in a family report or having independent legal representation for children (see ‘Independent children’s lawyer’, below).
+However, an interview by a judge is now extremely rare, and generally is considered less desirable than considering the information contained in a family report or having independent legal representation for children.

 Independent children’s lawyer

 A child may have independent legal representation (s 68L FL Act).
 It can be obtained by a court order made on the application of any person or organisation concerned with the welfare of children or on the motion of the court itself.
 The child may also apply.

-When an order for independent representation is made, the court may request that it be arranged and funded by Victoria Legal Aid (VLA).
-Current VLA funding guidelines considerably restrict the manner in which children are legally represented.
+When an order for independent representation is made, the court may request that it be arranged and funded by Victoria Legal Aid (VLA) (for proceedings brought in Victoria).